 Renée del Gaudio is a nationally-recognized architect for her buildings that convey a strong connection to place.
 Her work has been featured in publications such as the Wall Street Journal, Dwell, and Colorado’s 5280 magazine.
-She is the recipient of numerous American Institute of Architecture Awards, including a 2013 AIA Colorado Honor Award for Built Architecture.
+She is the recipient of five prestigious American Institute of Architecture Awards, including a 2017 AIA Colorado Award of Excellence.

 Renée received a B.A. from the University of Michigan, and an M.A. in Architecture from the University of Washington.
 In the San Francisco Bay area, she worked with the ecological design firm of Leger Wanaselja Architecture, and the residential and winery design firm of Backen Gillam Architects.
 Before opening her own practice in 2007, she worked with Semple Brown Design, an award-winning firm in Denver, Colorado.
 Renee’s work is also influenced by her design-build work around the globe in Cuba, Mexico, and Kenya.

 Renée is a licensed architect in Colorado and is LEED-accredited.
 Renée is an active member of the American Institute of Architects, and in 2014, won the AIA Colorado North Firm of the Year Award.
 Renee has been a juror on numerous architecture and design awards programs, as well as a studio critic at the University of Colorado department of Environmental Design.
 She has recently been a lecturer for the Boulder Green Building Guild, Colorado Month of Modern, and Boulder Women In Design.